Hood film

-Hood film is a 1990s film genre originating in the United States, which features aspects of urban African American or Hispanic American culture.
-John Singleton, Mario Van Peebles, F. Gary Gray, Hughes Brothers, and Spike Lee are all directors who have created work typically classified as part of this genre.
+Hood film is a film genre originating in the United States, which features aspects of urban African American or Hispanic American culture.
+The genre is generally considered to have been popularized in the 1990s with films from noted directors such as John Singleton, Mario Van Peebles, F. Gary Gray, the Hughes Brothers, and Spike Lee.
 The genre has been identified as a sub-genre of the gangster film genre.

-The genre has since spread outside the U.S., to places such as the United Kingdom and Canada.

-Hood films have been variously described under a wide-array of names by critics, such as 'street-gang', 'ghetto-centric', 'action-crime-adventure', 'gangsta rap films', 'black action films', 'new black realism', 'new jack cinema', and 'black urban cinema'.
-Spike Lee disparagingly referred to the genre as 'hiphop, urban drama, ghetto film'.

 Criteria

 Characteristics include hip hop music (including gangsta rap), street gangs, racial discrimination, organized crime/gangster, gang affiliation scenes, drug use and trafficking, and the problems of young people coming of age or struggling amid the relative poverty and violent neighborhoods.
 Hood films tell predominantly masculine stories, however some films within the genre (such as Set It Off) have women-focused stories.

-British hood films also use music genres such as grime, and generally depict aspects of urban Black British culture, particularly within inner-city London.
+Non-American hood films

+A Jamaican films of this genre has been made, such as, Shottas and The Harder They Come.
+City of God, Carandiru and City of Men are Brazilian films depicting life in the favelas of Rio de Janeiro.
+British films of this genre have also been made such as Babylon, Small Faces, Rage, Storm Damage, Bullet Boy, Layer Cake, Kidulthood, Deadmeat, Adulthood, and the parody Anuvahood.
+The French films.
+La Haine and Ma 6-T va crack-er A Puerto Rico film of this genre has been made, Such as Talento de Barrio The Canadian films Rude and Soul Survivor. also examples of this genre.